What do the experts think 2017 will hold for the constant and ever rapidly evolving world of PPC marketing?

 This prediction is further reinforced by Wordstream founder, Larry Kim who predicts that “Facebook-like audience targeting options” will become ever more “integrated into Google Search ads”, citing the examples of “RLSA/Customer Match” as well as “Demographics for Search Ads”.

-Google becoming more like Facebook by implementing more audience level targeting into their PPC platform is also something that is alluded to by Optmyzer CEO, Frederick Vallaeys.
+Google ad agencies could find Google is becoming more like Facebook by implementing more audience level targeting into their PPC platform is also something that is alluded to by Optmyzer CEO, Frederick Vallaeys.
 He feels “search ads will become as much about audience targeting as they are about keyword targeting”, but does acknowledge that keywords will continue to play a “critical role”.

 Much like Larry Kim, he predicts more marketers will openly embrace Remarketing Lists for Search Ads (RLSA) to not include audiences that aren’t relevant and bid higher for audiences that contain leads that are highly qualified.